 A high gloss, textured green accent wall pairs perfectly with the large windows in this contemporary living room.
 The addition of green makes what would be an otherwise monochromatic room feel vibrant and welcoming.

 Traditional living room furniture is large and ornate while contemporary is sleek and light.
-In Asian living room furniture you will find traditional and European style impressions which are mostly made of heavy wood.
+In Asian furniture you will find traditional and European style impressions which are mostly made of heavy wood.
 So based on your taste and theme, choose the most suitable living room furniture.

 BY : homedesigning